melissa-c/Comms/README.md

 Ha!
 Just realised knex is totally unused!
 Why are you using pg instead of knex?

+Also, the way it's setup with postgres, the server has to make a new db connection every single time there is a new request.
+This is slow.
+An advantage of knex is that it will setup the connection for you just once.

+I changed the review branch to use knex properly.
+I also changed the knexfile to use sqlite3 just so I could test my code works.

+### index.js
+- I like modules required first, then files.
+With whitespace between.
+- Remove redundant comments and commented code.
+- Tidy code, jsx code was wrapped in unneeded parens.
+- Remove whitespace.

+### src/components/app.js
+Unused?
+If so remove.

+### homePageBtn
+nice

+### header.js

+counter function needs a heavy refactor.
+Function seems poorly named.
+Remove commented code on 14
+What are the leading commas on 15, 16, 17?
+Variables named n, t, r etc should be given good meaningful names.
+Why call Pi 'n' when you could just call it pi?
+Function is way too long!
+This should be factored out into several small well named functions.
+It's very hard to understand what is happening by looking at the code.

+Remove all the whitespace!

 ##Planning
 Schematics, learning objectives, technology, roles, schedules.